-The application, as submitted, appears to be consistent with the applicable requirements of the City Code, with the exception of the variance(s) requests herein.
+The application, as submitted, appears to be consistent with the applicable requirements of the City Code.
 This shall not be considered final zoning review or approval.
 These and all zoning matters shall require final review and verification by the Zoning Administrator prior to the issuance of a Building Permit.